Leicester Markfield services

 Euro Garages closed the main amenity building in 2014.
 This appeared to be a decision made at short notice, with posters and furniture still visible inside for a long time after.
 A small notice on the door explained that the building was closed.

 The abandoned amenity building quickly became dilapidated, suffering from flooding which left the interior in a very poor condition.
 The surrounding grounds became even more unkempt, with the children's play area being lost amongst the foliage.
 There were several bare signs by the entrance, which had been stripped of all the logos they used to promote.
-By 2018, the main building and its surroundings had been fenced off.
+By 2018, the main building and its surroundings had been fenced off, but it still remains accessible because its boiler heats the adjacent hotel.

-In July 2020, Euro Garages closed the petrol station and the HGV and coach parking areas.
+On 10 July 2020, EG Group closed the petrol station and the HGV and coach parking areas.
 All of the corporate branding has been removed from the now-empty forecourt.
-With no petrol station it should no longer be advertised as a service area.
+EG Group are instead investing in Browns Blue, a more reasonably-sized service area only half a mile to the west.

 |Leicester Forest East (6 miles)||Services on the M1||Donington (9 miles)|